 Allow ample time to make those hotel reservations.
 Similar to football and Parent weekends, graduation weekend hotels are at a premium if you want to stay close to campus.
 Some people book them a year out in order to get the hotel they want.
 I literally booked my room a solid year before my daughter graduated.
 Being in Boca Raton though, we definitely have an advantage if you don’t mind staying a tad bit further from campus.
 (Don’t know where to stay, check out our blog on hotels.)

 Be sure to check the policy with whichever hotel you choose, but if possible, book more rooms and cancel later when Grandpa decides he isn’t up to the three-plus hour drive.
 It is far easier to cancel than to try to find a room in February for May graduation.
 I actually booked three rooms, but only used two.
 Instead of canceling the last one though I passed it to a friend who found herself short a room.
 There is always someone in need.
 If you are booking multiple rooms, just a tip; put them in different names because if you have them all in your name, and you need to cancel a room, the hotel may have to cancel the entire reservation.
 This actually happened to a friend of mine.
 Boca Raton does have quite a few hotel options in the surrounding areas, however, it is important to remember that South Florida is a popular vacation destination.
 While there may be plenty of options, it’s still crucial to book early.

 August and December graduation reservations may be a tad easier, but there are far more students graduating then than you may think, so don’t hesitate to book early.
 Besides, in December, there is still a lot going on with students moving out for winter break.
-The next commencement ceremony is May 2-3, 2019.
-Summer graduation is August 6th, 2019 followed by Fall commencement the weekend of December 13, 2019.
+The next commencement ceremonies are the weekends of December 12th, May 7th, 2020 and August 11, 2020.